 When will UNCB be implemented?

-Northerntel will implement UNCB during the Fall of 2019 for both wireless and wireline services.
+Northerntel will begin to implement UNCB starting November 6, 2019 for both wireless and wireline services.
 Check back for further details later this year.